-My novel is partially inspired by real-life events at the Nova Scotia Home for Coloured Children in Dartmouth, Nova Scotia (you can read about it in this 2012 Maclean’s Magazine article).
-Various first-hand written and verbal accounts of abuse and neglect were shared with me by a friend who lived in orphanage in the 1940s.
-He helped drive a class action suit with other former residents, which led to a historic apology from the Province of Nova Scotia as well as an public inquiry.
-My friend also helped me conduct contextual research on the Home’s founding vision to support vulnerable children in Black communities, who were generally rejected by mainstream residential institutions that housed white children.
-The manuscript reflects this history as a complex interplay of the consequences of discrimination, poverty and systemic racism in the lives and relationships of young people, as well as their ultimate resilience in survival.
+The Lost Sister is partially inspired by my friend’s real-life experiences at the Nova Scotia Home for Coloured Children in Dartmouth, Nova Scotia in the 1940s (read about it in this 2012 Maclean’s Magazine article).
+My friend helped drive a class action suit with other former residents, which led to a historic apology from the Province of Nova Scotia as well as an public inquiry.
+My friend also helped me conduct contextual research on the Home’s founding vision to support vulnerable children in Black communities, who were rejected by mainstream institutions that housed white children.
+The manuscript reflects this history as a complex interplay of the consequences of discrimination, poverty, and systemic racism in the lives of young people, as well as their resilience in survival.